AdebiyiFoluke/AdebiyiFoluke/README.md

 # Hi there 👋
-This is Adebiyi Foluke
+This is **Adebiyi Foluke**
-I am a Microbiologist turned Data Analyst
+I am a Microbiologist👩‍🔬 turned Data Analyst🤪

-**AdebiyiFoluke/AdebiyiFoluke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Data Projects
+- 🔭 I’m currently working on Data Projects using tools like Excel,Tableau,Sql and python inorder to enhance my growth and improve my skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming languages
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with individuals,companies and organizations
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Data projects to work on to enhance my growth
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: [here](https://www.linkedin.com/in/adebiyi-foluke-christianah16/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...She/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I'm always eager to learn new things to make me valuable and skillful in the tech world.
 -->